 Suggested Peperomia Scandens Uses

-This popular plant is lovely in a hanging basket, indoors or outdoors.
-It makes a good addition to a porch or patio or placed near a sunny window indoors.
+Peperomia Scandens makes a lovely popular plant in a hanging basket or terrariums, indoors or outdoors.
+It also makes a good addition to a porch or patio or is placed near a sunny window indoors.

 Because this Peperomia does so well with artificial lighting, it can be an excellent choice as a desktop plant or in a room that does not receive much natural light, such as a bathroom.

 In a tropical or semi-tropical setting, plant scandens Peperomia as a ground cover in a shady setting.
 Be sure to provide light, airy soil, and excellent drainage.how to propagate peperomia scandens